ravimohan1991/BiosReader/README.md

 parallel, USB).

 DMI data can be used to enable or disable specific portions of kernel code depending on the specific hardware.
-Thus, one use of dmidecode is for kernel developers to detect system "signatures" and add them to the kernel source code when needed.
+Thus, one use of BiosReader is for kernel developers to detect system "signatures" and add them to the kernel source code when needed.